We are an ambitious and forward-thinking NHS commissioning organisation that plans and purchases a range of local health services.

-We remain committed to working with other NHS organisations, and partners including Bury Council, those within the third sector such as voluntary organisations and local people in relation to the delivery of our agenda, working in collaboration to ensure that the services that we plan and purchase are high quality, meet peoples’ needs and offer good value for money.
+We are committed to working with other NHS organisations and partners including Bury Council, the Bury Voluntary Community and Faith Sector and local people to ensure that the services we plan and purchase (commission) are high quality, meet people’s needs and offer good value for money.

-In addition, a key part of the process to plan and purchase a range of services is ensuring that we listen to patient feedback.
-We want to hear and learn from patient experience and in turn ensure that this influences the way that services are designed.
+A key part of the process to plan and purchase a range of services is ensuring that we listen to patient feedback.
+We want to hear and learn from patient experience and in turn ensure that this influences the way that services are designed and delivered.

 Read more about our approach to engaging with people and communities.